daryamakavchik/kupipodariday-deploy/README.md

 </br>
 [Backend part](https://github.com/daryamakavchik/kupipodariday-backend)

 This work was aimed at learning deployment to a remote cloud server.
-For this, I created a remote server based on Linux Ubuntu at [console.cloud.yandex.ru](https://console.cloud.yandex.ru/) and registered two domains (domain for frontend and subdomain for backend) at [domains.nomoreparties.site](domains.nomoreparties.site).

 What was also done:
 * .env files for frontend and backend